Level of event: Regional

 Whichever type you use, it is your reponsibility to make sure you have punched correctly - for standard contact dibbers, the control box will beep and flash to confirm you have punched.
 SIAC dibbers emit a flash and a beep to confirm they have registered at a control site.

-Online pre-entry is now open using Fabian4.
-Pre-entry up to and including 6th March will be £2 cheaper for adults than entry on the day.
+Online pre-entry is open until midnight on 6th March, using Fabian4.
+Pre-entry is £2 cheaper for adults than entry on the day.

 until 6 March